rackerlabs/docs-cloud-files/rst/dev-guide/concepts.rst

 authentication token.
 The token must be passed to Cloud Files operations during the time that it is valid.

-For more information about authentication, see the *Cloud Identity Client Developer Guide, v2.0*.
+For more information about authentication, see the :rax-devguide:`Cloud Identity Client Developer Guide <cloud-identity/v2>`.

 .. note::
    The language-specific APIs handle authentication, token passing, and